0xrishitripathi/chainsynth/README.md

-chainsynth visualizer for avail network inspired from chainsynth by helkios
+chainsynth visualizer for avail network inspired from chainsynth by Helikon